dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 ```

 ## Export to an object store
-You can export to an S3 or MinIO object store by specifying a URL in the `destination` input field.
+You can export to an AWS S3, Azure Blob Storage or Google Cloud Storage.

 ### Example mutation to export to AWS S3